Gerry Connolly: Military veterans

 Connolly was a cosponsor of the Helping Active Duty Deployed Act and the Veterans Health Care Budget Reform and Transparency Act.

-Syria
+Foreign issues

 Connolly supported military intervention in Syria.

+Connolly voted to provide Israel with support following October 7 attacks.
+In the wake of the attack, he voted against recognizing anti-Zionism as a form of antisemitism.

+Connolly voted in favor of three military aid package supplementals for Ukraine, Israel, and Taiwan respectively in April 2024, along with most Democrats.
+After all three bills successfully passed the House, he criticized House Republicans for delaying voting.

 Political campaigns

 2008

 Connolly scored a 24-point victory over his closest opponent, former Congresswoman Leslie L. Byrne, in the 2008 Democratic primary.
 He then defeated Republican nominee Keith Fimian by more than ten points for the open seat held by Republican incumbent Tom Davis.
 The Independent Green Party candidate was Joseph P. Oddo.

 2010

 Connolly was challenged again by Fimian in 2010.
 Also running were Libertarian David L. Dotson, Independent Green David William Gillis, Jr., and Independent Christopher F. DeCarlo.
 Connolly won by fewer than a thousand votes.

 2012

 Connolly was challenged by Republican nominee Chris Perkins, Green nominee Joe Galdo and independent candidates Peter Marchetti, Chris DeCarlo and Mark Gibson.
 He received 61% of the vote.
 Connolly was significantly aided by redistricting.
 The old 11th had been reckoned a swing district, though Davis had held it without serious difficulty due to his popularity in the area.
 Redistricting made the 11th significantly more Democratic than its predecessor.
 Barack Obama carried the old 11th with 57% of the vote in 2008, but would have carried it with 61% of the vote under the new lines—making it one of the most Democratic white-majority districts in the South.